anderskm/gputil/README.md

 ### Occupy only 1 GPU in TensorFlow
 By default, [TensorFlow](https://www.tensorflow.org/)  will occupy all available GPUs when using a gpu as a device (e.g. `tf.device('\gpu:0')`).
 By setting the environment variable `CUDA_VISIBLE_DEVICES`, the user can mask which GPUs should be visible to TensorFlow via CUDA (See [CUDA_VISIBLE_DEVICES - Masking GPUs](http://acceleware.com/blog/cudavisibledevices-masking-gpus)).
-Using GPUstats.py, the CUDA_VISIBLE_DEVICES can be set programmatically based on the available GPUs.
+Using GPUtil.py, the CUDA_VISIBLE_DEVICES can be set programmatically based on the available GPUs.
-Below is a minimum working example of how to occupy only 1 GPU in TensorFlow using GPUstats.
+Below is a minimum working example of how to occupy only 1 GPU in TensorFlow using GPUtil.
-To run the code, copy it into a new python file (e.g. `demo_tensorflow_gpustats.py`) and run it (e.g. enter `python demo_tensorflow_gpustats.py` in a terminal).
+To run the code, copy it into a new python file (e.g. `demo_tensorflow_gputil.py`) and run it (e.g. enter `python demo_tensorflow_gputil.py` in a terminal).

 **Note:** Even if you set the device you run your code on to a CPU, TensorFlow will occupy all available GPUs.
 To avoid this, all GPUs can be hidden from TensorFlow with `os.environ["CUDA_VISIBLE_DEVICES"] = ''`.